mk270/whitakers-words/programme.md

        thereby capturing only certain desired results.
 If the option HAVE_OUTPUT_FILE is off, the user will not be given a chance to turn this one on.
 Only for INTERACTIVE running.
 Default is N(o).
-       This works in English mode, but output in somewhat diffeent so far.
+       This works in English mode, but output in somewhat different so far.

     DO_UNKNOWNS_ONLY_HELP
        This option instructs the program to only output those words that it